Shooting after Chiefs Super Bowl parade seemed to stem from dispute among several people, police say

 Throngs had lined the parade route before the shooting, with fans climbing trees and street poles or standing on rooftops for a better view.
 Players rolled through the crowd on double-decker buses, as DJs and drummers heralded their arrival.

-It’s unclear exactly how many people attended the Chief’s Super Bowl parade.
-When the Kansas City Royals won the World Series in 2015, an estimated 800,000 people had flocked to that victory parade, shattering expectations in a city with a population of about 470,000 and a metropolitan area of about 2 million.
+The police chief said 1 million people likely attended the parade, which occurred in a city with a population of about 470,000 people and a metropolitan area of about 2 million, but stressed that the violence was wrought by just a handful of people.

-Then suddenly she said people were walking around like nothing had happened: “We were so confused.”

-It is the latest sports celebration in the U.S. to be marred by gun violence, following a shooting that wounded several people last year in Denver after the Nuggets’ NBA championship and gunfire last year at a parking lot near the Texas Rangers’ World Series championship parade.
+“The law enforcement response was exemplary.
+Those in attendance also responded,” Graves added.
+“They helped one another and even physically stop a person who was believed to be involved in the incident.”

+Meanwhile, police are still asking witnesses to come forward.
+Many described a sense of confusion that rippled through the crowd.

+Hank Hunter, a sophomore at a Kansas high school, said he heard shots in the distance while watching the rally with a friend.
+Initially, they didn’t know what it was, but then “like a chain reaction” people started hitting the ground.

+They ran to jump over a barricade and his friend slammed his head into the concrete, Hunter said.
+A security guard ushered his friend into Union Station, which was closed to the general public, as the players and coaches prepared to leave on buses.
+There, coach Andy Reid consoled his friend and “just tried to comfort him and calm him down.”

-Social media users posted shocking video of police running through Wednesday’s crowded scene as people scrambled for cover and fled.
+Social media users posted shocking video of police running through Wednesday’s crowded scene.
 One video showed someone apparently performing chest compressions on a victim as another person, seemingly writhing in pain, lay on the ground nearby.
 People screamed in the background.

 Another video showed two people chase and tackle a person, holding them down until two police officers arrived.
 In an interview Thursday with ABC’s “Good Morning America,” Trey Filter of Wichita, Kansas, said he saw someone being chased and took action.